dj-mc/rhce/README.md

 # rhce

+This repo is being built for:

+Red Hat Certified System Administrator (RHCSA)
 Red Hat Certified Engineer (RHCE)

+And any other resources I deem relevant to infrastructure prototyping and development.

 ---

-Red Hat Enterprise Linux (RHEL) notes on system administration and infrastructure development.
+Red Hat Enterprise Linux (RHEL) notes on automation, system administration, and infrastructure.

-Most commands should also work on Cent OS and Rocky Linux.
+This repo uses Vagrant to quickly set up a RHEL-related VM.
+I will likely set up Ansible and other automation software like Puppet in the near future.
+Commands seen here should also work on Cent OS and Rocky Linux.

 ---